Thursday, April 9, 2026

 But none of them smiled back.

 Tarkenton knelt in the snow and called the next play in the huddle.
 “Ok, we’ve got ‘em,” he said.
 “We’re going to run I-Right 26 Power, ok?
 I-Right 26 Power on one, ready, BREAK!”
 All of the other Giants clapped as one and ran toward the line.
 Tarkenton could hear the snow that had turned to sleet hitting his shoulder pads as he lined up behind center.
 “Four-Eighty-Seven!” he shouted, “Four-Eighty-Seven!
 Set!
 Hut!”
-Again, the ball instantly slapped into his hands, making them sting just a little.
+Again, the ball instantly slapped into his hands, making them sting just enough to make him notice.
 It was a pain he’d learned to love.
 Fading back, he abruptly handed the ball to Tucker Fredrickson who jumped effortlessly over the line and landed on his back in the deepening snow.
-It was now at least two feet deep.
+It was now at least several inches deep.

 “Fredrickson gets the first down!” yelled Cipolla.
 “It will be first and ten Giants on the Rams 26-yard line!”